Dejvoid/BombJack/README.md

 ## Introduction

 This program is my final assignment for the Programming 2 course at MFF UK.
-Idea was to create a game similar to [Bomb Jack](https://en.wikipedia.org/wiki/Bomb_Jack) game in C# using Windows forms.
+Idea was to create a game similar to [Bomb Jack](https://en.wikipedia.org/wiki/Bomb_Jack) in C# using Windows forms.

 ## Controls